papalotis/ft-fsd-path-planning/README.md

 #### (v0.4.3)

 - Added `Acceleartion` relocalization and stable acceleration path calculation.
 - Added caching mechanism for the sorrting step (about 20% performance improvement).

+> [!IMPORTANT]
-The caching step slightly changes the logic of the algorithm and has not been thoroughly tested.
+> The caching step slightly changes the logic of the algorithm and has not been thoroughly tested.
 By default, the caching is disabled.
 To enable it, set the `experimental_performance_improvements` parameter of the `PathPlanner` class to `True`.

 #### (v0.4.1)